 View John’s powerful October 1st presentation comparing practices and cases in Canada vs China, recognizing the differing (and entrenched) scientific perspectives, but reiterating the significant and egregious impact on Canadian healthcare workers, and reminding everyone that it is all our general duty to take every precaution reasonable to protect every worker!

-John also contributed a chapter to the recently released Investigation into A Time of Fear: How Canada Failed Health Workers and Mismanaged COVID-19 by SARS Commission
+John also contributed a chapter to the recently released investigation

 The report details Canada’s systemic preventable failure to adequately prepare and urgently respond to the gravest public health emergency in a century.